Confused About Brand Strategy and Brand Identity? Here's What You Actually Need

 Do I need both brand strategy and brand identity?

-Which should come first - strategy or identity?
+Which should come first - brand strategy or brand identity?

 Can I create my brand identity myself?

-What if I already have a logo but no clear strategy?
+What if I already have a logo but no brand strategy?

 Is branding only about visuals?